karlotness/adrt/docs/develop.maintain.rst

 Check the archive contents for stray files.
 The sdist ending in ``.tar.gz`` should include our Python source code and Python tests (no C++ tests).
 The wheels ending in ``*.whl`` should include the Python module source code, and one native module ``_adrt_cdefs``.
-No tests and no C++ sources in the wheels.
+There should be no tests and no C++ sources in the wheels.
 Make sure no third party libraries inadvertently got picked up and included in the wheels.

 For the diagnostics, the main thing to check is our symbol imports and exports.
 Our native extension should export only one symbol